Cumin Roasted Butternut Squash and Cracked Wheat Soup

 Wash the butternut under cold running water; use a vegetable brush to scrub it well.

-Cut the butternut in half, scoop the seeds out and roast for a snack.
+Cut the butternut in half, remove the seeds.

 Cut the butternut squash flesh in 2cm pieces, place the butternut squash on the prepared tray add 2 table spoons of the olive oil, freshly ground cumin, salt and freshly ground black pepper.
 Roast the butternut squash in the preheated oven for 40 minutes; stir it once during the cooking.